 Model Year Title Requirements in Alabama

 If a motor vehicle is 35 years old or less and located in Alabama, and is required to be registered in the state, it will also need an Alabama title.
 Camping trailers that fold or collapse, as well as travel trailers that are less than 20 years old, will need to have a title as well.
 In addition, manufactured homes that are less than 20 years old will need a title.
-The definition for motor vehicle includes cars, motorcycles, mobile trailers, semi-trailers, trucks, truck tractors, trailers, and all other self-propelled or drawn devices except for those that utilize animal power to move, or that are only used on rails or tracks.
+The definition of a motor vehicle includes cars, motorcycles, mobile trailers, semi-trailers, trucks, truck tractors, trailers, and all other self-propelled or drawn devices except for those that utilize animal power to move, or that are only used on rails or tracks.

 If the trailer is more than 20 years old, or the motor vehicle is more than 35 years old, it will not need to have a title.
 In addition, vehicles owned by a government agency do not need to have a title.
 Vehicles that are owned by manufacturers and dealers that are for sale do not need to have a title either, even if they are driven for demonstration or testing.